vektorious/mbac/ROADMAP.md

 - Migration area and speed over time from picture series [issue #6](https://github.com/vektorious/mbac/issues/6) and [issue #7](https://github.com/vektorious/mbac/issues/7)

 #### Milestone: Mozilla's Global Sprint (10.-12.05.2018)

+#### Future Goals
+There are many thing which can added to the build/software.
+Here are just some ideas:
+- image server
+- shape scoring
+- deep learning

 **Deadline: 09.05.2018**